Help Star and Michael After Ocean's Death

-Ocean was curious, sweet, loving and full of energy.
-She always had a smile.
-She loved to get into things and pull books off shelves.
-Eventually, Ocean brought books to us, so she could learn and tell us that she wanted to read.
-It was a very exciting time.
-Ocean was becoming a toddler.
+Our Ocean was curious, sweet, loving and full of energy.
+She always had a smile, and she loved to get into things.
+She loved pulling books off our shelves.
+Eventually, Ocean brought books to us.
+She wanted to read; we could see that.
+It was an exciting time!
+Ocean was now becoming a toddler.

-Something we would like to bring to light while we are going through ICBC's claim process is that the ICBC related regulations value Ocean life less than a car's repair.
-We would receive $14,918 each as parents (roughly $29K total) for our daughter's death according to the "Enhanced Accident Benefits Regulation -- Entitlement of child and parent of deceased." (https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/59_2021#section49) However, a insured car owner can receive up to $200,000 for their car repairs. (https://www.icbc.com/claims/crash-responsibility-fault/Pages/if-you-are-not-responsible.aspx) We do not feel there is any reason for a car's repairs to be worth more than a life.
-Nevertheless, this is ICBC's new unfair and illogical Enhanced Coverage.
+While going through ICBC's claim process, we found ICBC's regulations value Ocean life less than a car's repair.
+We received $14,918 each as parents (roughly $29K total) for our daughter's death according to the "Enhanced Accident Benefits Regulation -- Entitlement of child and parent of deceased." (https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/59_2021#section49) However, a car owner can receive up to $200,000 for their car repairs. (https://www.icbc.com/claims/crash-responsibility-fault/Pages/if-you-are-not-responsible.aspx) This is extremely harsh to reality to stomach: a car, which is what killed our daughter, can be worth more than her life.

 Donations to our Go Fund Me will help us with expenses, getting a place outside the city and additional health costs.
 Our primary goal is to find a location outside the city with less vehicle chaos.
 We want an area with fewer cars to raise our expected child with less worry.

 We cannot bring Ocean back.
 We are trying to move forward and live vicariously through the doors Ocean opened us to as her parents.

 The story was updated on 13 July 2022 to correct grammar, duplicate statements, and use more straightforward English.

 Fundraising team (2)